dther/tashk/README.md

 on a computer you own or a VPS you have root access on.

-The caveat to this, of course, is that it means all commits get pushed immediately, making `--force` the only real way to delete commits.
+The caveat to this, of course, is that it means all commits get pushed immediately, meaning that it's a real headache to try and rewrite git history.
+(On top of rewriting git history being a whole headache in and of itself.)
 This isn't as much a problem since this is a personal organisation program, so I hope you aren't using a public repo...